This post may contain affiliate links. Please read my disclosure policy.

-This Paleo salmon recipe is packed with flavor and quick and easy to make.
-It's also Whole30 compliant as well as gluten-free (and an AIP option offered as well)
+This salmon recipe is packed with flavor and is quick and easy to make.
+It's Paleo, Whole30, and AIP

 So it's January.
 The time of year where we feel guilty for our debauchery during the holidays.
 Alcohol, desserts galore, heavy rich food, you name it, you most likely had it and now you are furiously trying to correct your wandering ways.
 You might be doing a Whole30, a 21 Day Sugar Detox, or just in general trying to stick to a healthier diet.